aasmith1788/smith-dl-imu/estimation/README.md

 # Estimation

-This folder contains all notebooks for evaluating the trained networks on unseen IMU data.
-The code is organized into two complementary groups: `sensorwise` and `notsensor`.
-The sensorwise notebooks perform intensive inference on one IMU location at a time, whereas the notsensor notebooks simply gather the saved outputs and summarize them.
+This folder collects every notebook used to evaluate trained networks on new IMU data.
+Two complementary workflows live here:

+* **Sensorwise** notebooks load a checkpoint and **mask all but one sensor channel before predicting**, producing per-sensor metrics such as relative RMSE and correlation.
+Their outputs are saved to `Result_peak` and `Result_impulse` so you can examine how each individual IMU placement contributes to model accuracy.
+* **Notsensor** notebooks either merge those CSV files into summary tables or run full-sensor evaluations with architectures like `makeEstimationWithPDF_PyramidAttnCNNOPT.ipynb`.
+The results share the same format, allowing all metrics to be combined later.

+Although the trained models typically expect data from every sensor, isolating each location shows where the most useful information comes from and how performance changes if only a subset is available.

 ## Sensorwise notebooks

 The `sensorwise` directory measures the impact of each IMU location.
-Notebooks such as `makeEstimationwithPDF_wDgMini.ipynb`, `makeEstimationwithPDF_wDgMOSTyle.ipynb`, and `makeEstimationwithPDF_woDg.ipynb` load a model checkpoint and mask all but one sensor channel before predicting.
-Each run writes an Excel file to `Result_peak` and `Result_impulse` capturing relative RMSE, correlation, and additional metrics.
-Helper scripts `peak_detection.py` and `impulse_calculation.py` compute peak timing and impulse values, while `plot_CBD.py` plots example gait cycles.
-The `_tensorboardResult` folder stores logs when these notebooks are executed on a GPU cluster.
+Notebooks such as `makeEstimationwithPDF_wDgMini.ipynb` load a checkpoint, mask all but one sensor channel, and then predict knee angles or moments.
+Each run writes relative RMSE and correlation values to `Result_peak` and `Result_impulse`.
+Utility scripts like `peak_detection.py` and `impulse_calculation.py` derive peak timing and impulse metrics from these files.

 ### Custom sensor setups

 Every sensorwise notebook defines a variable called `mask` (or `active`) near its top.
 By default, the notebook loops over all sensors and sets this mask to enable one channel at a time.
 To examine a new combination, modify the mask list so that positions corresponding to desired sensors are set to `1`.
 Running the rest of the notebook will evaluate the model with only those channels enabled and save outputs in the same format.
 Because filenames and column layouts stay the same, the notsensor notebooks can merge these custom results without any further changes.

-Several helper modules under `sensorwise/module/` implement the shared metrics.
-For instance, `moment.py` and `impulse.py` integrate predicted moment curves, and `peak.py` finds maxima.
-The wrapper scripts `peak_detection.py` and `impulse_calculation.py` call these routines in parallel for different model folders.
-The resulting spreadsheets are placed in `Result_peak` or `Result_impulse` alongside the core prediction files.
+Helper modules under `sensorwise/module/` implement the moment, impulse, and peak calculations used by these scripts.

 ## Notsensor notebooks

-The `notsensor` directory contains two kinds of notebooks.
-One group, led by `maketable.ipynb` and `maketable_withDecay.ipynb`, does not run the models at all.
-These notebooks read the spreadsheets created by the sensorwise evaluation and merge them into consolidated tables.
-They calculate the mean rRMSE and correlation for every sensor and model, producing quick summaries for reports and figures.
-Because they only parse existing files, they finish in seconds.

-The second group runs inference for baseline or experimental networks using all sensors simultaneously.
-Notebooks like `makeEstimationWithPDF_PyramidAttnCNNOPT.ipynb` and `makeEstimationWithPDF_DenseAngles.ipynb` load saved checkpoints, execute the model once per trial, and write the predictions to the `DenseModel` subfolder.
-Their output spreadsheets mirror the sensorwise format so the table scripts can incorporate these additional architectures.
-Running a single full-sensor configuration is lighter than looping over each placement individually, yet it still requires loading weights and computing predictions.

-Overall, notsensor scripts either aggregate existing CSVs or evaluate a full-sensor model.
-In both cases they rely on the per-sensor results produced by the sensorwise notebooks to maintain consistency across experiments.
+The `notsensor` directory holds two kinds of notebooks.
+One group, exemplified by `maketable.ipynb`, simply merges the sensorwise spreadsheets to calculate average rRMSE and correlation.
+These summaries run in seconds.
+The other group performs full-sensor inference—`makeEstimationWithPDF_PyramidAttnCNNOPT.ipynb` is a common example—and saves its predictions under `DenseModel/` using the same CSV layout.
+All notsensor scripts rely on the files produced by the sensorwise notebooks so that results remain comparable.

+### When should I run sensorwise?

+Full-sensor notebooks such as `makeEstimationWithPDF_PyramidAttnCNNOPT.ipynb` provide the baseline performance when every IMU channel is available.
+Sensorwise notebooks are not redundant with this approach.
+They let you isolate each placement or experiment with subsets by modifying the `mask` variable.
+This is helpful when hardware constraints limit how many sensors you can mount, or when you want to verify that an individual device is reliable.
+Aggregation scripts in the notsensor folder then combine both the per-sensor and full-sensor results so that the tables reflect all of your experiments.
 ## Example workflow

 1. Train the desired model in `training/MODEL/`.